shodges201/healthy-living-api/README.md

 # Healthy Living

-Deployed project can be found at: https://healthily-living.herokuapp.com/
+Deployed project can be found at: https://healthily-living.herokuapp.com/.
+The deployed application is no longer available as of November 2017 with the removal of the free tier of mLab's mongoDB plugin on Heroku.

-#### -- Project Status: Active
+#### -- Project Status: Not active

 ## Project Intro/Objective
 Healthy Living is a project intended to help users easily track their vital health indicators such as cholesterol, resting heart rate, etc.